 Down Comforters Require a Bit More Effort

-Although Down Etc.’s Goose Down Comforters can be more expensive than other types of comforters, with proper care, they can last you a lifetime, meaning they will actually save you money over other products that don't exhibit the same durability and require replacement more frequently.
+Although Down Etc’s Goose Down Comforters can be more expensive than other types of comforters, with proper care, they can last you a lifetime, meaning they will actually save you money over other products that don't exhibit the same durability and require replacement more frequently.
 Of course, you will have to learn how to clean your comforters appropriately if you want to ensure continued benefits for years to come.
 Here are some tips that will help you enjoy a clean, warm, and durable product for quite a while.

 Fluffing the Fill

 Depending on the size of your comforter, you may want to consider taking it to a laundromat, where commercial machines can handle the load better than your small consumer machine.
 If you do not have a front-loading washing machine, you will certainly want to take your comforter to the laundromat.
-Either way, you'll want to check the settings.
-To avoid damaging your comforter, make sure to choose a gentle cycle and select an extra rinse and spin to get all of the suds out before you dry.
+Either way, you will want to check the settings.
+To avoid damaging your comforter, make sure to choose a gentle cycle and select an extra rinse and spin to get all the suds out before you dry.
 When choosing your detergent, select a product that is free of dyes and fragrances.
 Instead, choose one that has enzymes that lock onto stains to remove them.
 You can also choose to dry clean your comforter, but it is not necessary.

-If you're nervous about taking proper care of your down (or other) comforter, your washing machine isn't big enough to handle the load, or your comforter simply isn't all that soiled, you should think about taking it in for dry cleaning or simply using a home dry cleaning kit as an alternative to traditional cleaning methods.
+If you are nervous about taking proper care of your down (or other) comforter, your washing machine isn't big enough to handle the load, or your comforter simply isn't all that soiled, you should think about taking it in for dry cleaning or simply using a home dry cleaning kit as an alternative to traditional cleaning methods.

 Your Pillow Is Where You Lay Your Head

 The choice and care of your pillow is important.
-Select high quality sleeping pillows such as Down Etc.’s All White Goose Down Pillow or 50% Down/50% Feather Pillow for durability.
+Select high quality sleeping pillows such as Down Etc’s All White Goose Down Pillow or 50% Down/50% Feather Pillow for durability.
 Look for details such as German piping, which creates a nice edge and strengthens seams.
 Always use pillow encasements.
 These will protect your pillows from the inevitable contaminants resulting from regular use.
 It is far easier to remove a protector for washing than it is to wash the pillow.
 When protectors become soiled, you should remove them from the pillows and wash them inside out so that any feathers inside are washed and removed in the dryer.
 If your protectors have zippers, close these before washing to avoid ripping.

 Decorative pillows should also be cleaned regularly, but caution is needed here.
 It’s probably best to dry clean these.
 If you remove the cover, you can check on the contents of the pillow itself.
 Polyester and other synthetics might not wash well and tend to clump.
 Down can be washed, but never while inside the cover.
 Fabrics embellished with embroidery or beading should not be washed, but dry cleaned only.
-If you have pulled the outside tag off your pillow and can’t remember the care required, be safe and dry clean.
+If you have pulled the outside tag off your pillow and cannot remember the care required, be safe and dry clean.

 The Mattress Is At the Base of It All

 We strongly suggest the use of a mattress encasement to protect your investment in a new mattress from contaminants, including bed bugs.
-We highly recommend our OnGuard™ encasements, which fully protect the mattress and make any bed bugs that attempt to reach the mattress easier to see.
+We highly recommend our OnGuard® encasements, which fully protect the mattress and make any bed bugs that attempt to reach the mattress easier to see.
 Use of an encasement on an existing mattress will also help in the elimination of a bed bug problem in that it will trap any existing bed bugs, which will then starve and die.

 Next, you should protect the mattress with a mattress pad.
 If you have children or pets, we recommend a waterproof mattress pad.
-Down Etc.’s LilyPads® mattress pads are not only waterproof but also motionless and silky soft, providing a perfect base for your bottom sheet.
+Down Etc’s LilyPads® mattress pads are not only waterproof but also motionless and silky soft, providing a perfect base for your bottom sheet.
 You can choose a mattress pad with elastic anchor bands or a fitted skirt to keep it in its proper place.
 The mattress pad should be laundered at least every other linen change or more often if it becomes soiled.
 If you have pets who like to lie on the bed and the mattress pads and sheets are in the laundry, lay a towel or sheet over the bed to avoid them shedding directly on your mattress.